OXFORD NATURE PARK

 By recognising and promoting the full range of accessible sites, including all the valuable connecting wildlife corridors which are of interest in their own right, we can ensure that there is enough space to educate many young people without risking additional footfall on the prime sites.
 Education in turn will support protection and enhancement of biodiversity across all our green and connecting spaces.

-Key features of the Greater Oxford Nature Park
+Key features of the Oxford Nature Park

 1. Within walking distance of schools and communities